-- Inspect all pivot pins for security of their locking devices.
+Inspect all pivot pins for the security of their locking devices.

-- Inspect hydraulic system for any sign of deterioration, frayed hoses or leaks.
+Inspect hydraulic system for frayed hoses, deterioration, and leaks.

 What should you do when using a bucket or other aerial device?

-- Ensure that each axle is horizontal when vehicle is parked on a hill.
-Work with the boom pointed uphill beyond the vehicle centre.
+Ensure that each axle is horizontal when the vehicle is parked on a hill.
+Work with the boom pointed uphill beyond the vehicle's centre.

 What should you not do?

-- Do not climb from bucket to another elevated position without being secured to new position.
+Do not climb from bucket to another elevated position without being secured to the new position.